ForTheCommunity/TorrentsDigger/README.md

 > **Why No Binaries For Windows & Mac OS ?**

-> It is possible to build this app for Windows and Mac OS; however, i need contributors who can test app on these platforms.
+> It is possible to build this app for Windows and Mac OS; however, i need contributors who can build & test app on these platforms.

-### Note -> Torrents Digger only do the job of Fetching ,Scraping & Listing.
-It don't host anything , It just list what is already available in the internet.
+### TODOS :
+- Improve Pagination.

+- Remember Selected Category, Filter, Sorting, Sorting Order of a Source.

+- Save Search History.

+- All Source Search.

+- Automatically Update Bookmarked Torrent Data (Like seeders, leechers , total downloads) when Researched.

+- Improve Database Migration.
+(Currently everything is done manually.)

+- Log Screen for showing Execution Logs.

+- make a TUI APP (using RataTUI).

+- NSFW Toogle Button.

 ## Contribute
 See [Contribution Guide](./contribution_guide.md).

+## Disclaimer ->
+### Torrents Digger doesn't host anything.
+### It just searches and lists publicly available torrents from third party sites.
+### Developers of Torrents Diggers can't be held responsible if anyone downloads copyrighted materials.

+### Becarefull what you download; ensure you are following your country's law.

 ## License